ericjiangxiao/RGB_Template/RGB_web_simple/EXPLANATION.md

 # RGB Remote Control - Code Explanation

-This document provides a comprehensive explanation of the `index.html` file for the Simple RGB Remote Control web application.
+This document provides an explanation of the `index.html` file for the Simple RGB web application.

 ## Table of Contents
 - [Overview](#overview)